 - Svensk Hyllningsfest, translated as “Swedish Honoring Festival,” is a celebration held in Lindsborg and takes place in October of odd-numbered years.
 Festivities honor the town’s ancestral heritage and include Swedish dancing, food, cooking demonstrations, arts and crafts, live music, and a parade.

 - OZtoberFEST, held in Wamego on the first weekend of October, is described as “an Oktoberfest-type celebration with plenty of Oz influence.”
 The Wizard of Oz is a pretty big deal in this town with businesses like the OZ Museum, OZ Winery, and Toto’s TacOZ.
 The Yellow Brick Road sits directly across the street from the museum as well.
 OZtoberFEST activities include costume contests, an OZ-themed market, Classic Car Show, BBQ Challenge, beer, wine sampling, and many more activities.

-- The Amelia Earhart Festival is held each year on the third weekend of July in Atchinson.
-Locals and visitors celebrate the brave aviator and her many accomplishments with food and crafts fair, outdoor concert, carnival, aerobatic performances, and fireworks.
+- The Amelia Earhart Festival occurs annualy on the third weekend of July in Atchinson.
+Locals and visitors celebrate the brave aviator and her many accomplishments.
+Enjoy food and crafts fair, outdoor concert, carnival, aerobatic performances, and fireworks.
 Earhart lived in Atchinson until the age of 12.
-Her childhood home is now a museum honoring her legacy.
+Her childhood home is a museum honoring her legacy.